Kinetic formulation of compartmental epidemic models: The Model

 The reorientation rate is given by $\lambda_j >0$.
-This particular expression means that, given a point $x\in\Omega$, the number of individuals with direction $v$ tends to increase if it is below average and decrease otherwise.
+This expression describes a mean reversion process, indicating a drift towards its mean function.
+In particular, given a point $x\in\Omega$, the number of individuals with velocity $v$ tends to increase if the density function $f_j$ is below average and decrease otherwise.
 We note that the kernel $\mathcal{Q}_j^{(R)}$ is conservative, i.e., $\int_V\mathcal{Q}_j^{(R)}[\mathbf{f}]\rd v=0$.
 This simple fact will be useful in the subsequent calculations.

 \item The \emph{preferred direction} kernel models the rate of change to and from preferable and undesirable directions, respectively.
 We assume that only susceptible individuals have preferred directions and define